Astros vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic has nine doubles, seven home runs, 10 walks and 15 RBI (32 total hits).
-He's also stolen five bases.
+- Kelenic has nine doubles, seven home runs, 10 walks and 16 RBI (33 total hits).
+He has stolen five bases.

-- Kelenic hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .263 with two doubles, a walk and two RBI.

 Kelenic Recent Games